 Dress in Iran

 The Iranian attitude to dress code is more casual than one might expect, but there are specific rules that need to be followed.
-Most important is the khimar (headscarf) for women, which needs to be worn at all times and must cover the neck and head.
+Most important is the khimar (headscarf) for women, which should be worn at all times and must cover the neck and head.
 A little bit of hair showing isn’t a problem, and many local women wear their khimars perched far back.
-That said, when visiting a mosque or shrine, it must go right up to the forehead.
+That said, when visiting a mosque or shrine, it must go up to the forehead.